 International Visitor Program: Support Services

-There are two types of special support offered to international visitors:
+There are two types of special support offered to international visitors in the International Visitor Program (IVP):

 A. If you are a prospective student or family member: please see the schedule of tours on the Visitors Center Website.
 You are free to join the scheduled tours without an appointment.
 However, the tours are given using American Sign Language only.
 So if you need interpreters or other support to discuss studying at Gallaudet, fill out the International Visitor Support Request Form.
 The Admissions Office will receive your form and get in touch with you.